 CHEM 311.
-Biochemistry I, 3 hours, Fall
+Biochemistry I, 4 hours, Fall

 Organization of living systems at the molecular level and the thermodynamic principles allowing for the flow of energy through living systems will be introduced.
 The important classes of biomolecules, such as proteins, carbohydrates, lipids, and nucleotides will be studied.
 The structure and function of cell membranes and membrane transport is also covered.
-Prerequisites: BIOL 105 and CHEM 302.
+Three hours lecture and one three-hour lab per week.
+Prerequisites: BIOL 105 and CHEM 302. \$30 fee.